hpyhacking/peatio/docs/architecture.md

 BOSH is a project that unifies release engineering, deployment, and lifecycle management of small and large-scale cloud software.
 BOSH can provision and deploy software over hundreds of VMs.
 It also performs monitoring, failure recovery, and software updates with zero-to-minimal downtime.

-Kite and RKCP uses Bosh for deploying blockchain nodes as a service.
+Kite and RKCP use Bosh for deploying blockchain nodes as a service.
-Components managed by bosh are :
+Components managed by bosh are:
  * Vault
  * Bitcoin / Dash blockchain nodes
  * Concourse CI